Eumundi, Queensland: Attractions

 Ball Lookout at 224 Eumundi Range Road (26.4546°S 152.9575°E) has panoramic views to the south-west.

 Bi-Centennial Lookout at the end of Panorama Drive (26.4553°S 152.9788°E) on the boundary with Doonan has 360-degree panoramic views.

 Eumundi is proud of its late 19th-century history, with fewer old buildings.
+The town has a heritage walk that includes guided tours through an original railway station, historic buildings and old timber cottages.